 - For Years 7 9, there will be 1 lesson every week of Computing and Geography and every other week there will be 2 lessons per week (hence average of 1.5 lessons per week).
-ICT skills are taught through various subjects across the curriculum. - KS4 pupils are provided after school options for GCSEs in Triple Science, PE and Art (subject to sufficient number of pupils signing up for the options) - Aesthetic & creative experiences of learning are offered at KS4.
-In Year 10, pupils have the option of taking 1 lesson of Art in place of 1 of their 5 Qur'an lesson - Weekly after school clubs for all pupils including drama, nasheeds (singing) and calligraphy. - In 2021-22, Year 11s will have 1 lesson on Computer Science as they are not working towards a GCSE in this subject. - PSHERR (Personal, social, health and economic religious and RSE [Relationship and Sexual Education]) is taught in all Years; the school has ensured that the SMSC standards are met (see Secondary SMSC Overview) by reviewing how and where British values are taught.
+ICT skills are taught through various subjects across the curriculum. - KS4 pupils are provided after school options for GCSEs in Triple Science, PE and Art (subject to sufficient number of pupils signing up for the options) - \\ Aesthetic & creative experiences of learning are offered at KS4.
+In Year 10, pupils have the option of taking 1 lesson of Art in place of 1 of their 5 Qur'an lesson.
+In Year 11 all pupils have Art lessons for 1 term. - There is a weekly break time Art club for all pupils. - PSHERR (Personal, social, health and economic religious and RSE [Relationship and Sexual Education]) is taught in all Years; the school has ensured that the SMSC standards are met (see Secondary SMSC Overview) by reviewing how and where British values are taught. - Personal development topics (including elements of SMSC) and Islamic rituals are taught during daily tutorials